Morning came quietly.

 Tony pointed to a dirt road that disappeared beyond a thick row of trees.
 “The campground is about a mile or two up that road.
 Your friends are probably still up there.
 We’ll head up after we eat.”

-Inside, the temperature was warm.
+Inside the tavern, the temperature was warm.
 The air smelled like fried food, beer, and old wood soaked with years of spilled drinks.
 The lighting was low and warm, casting everything in amber tones.
 A jukebox hummed in the corner, playing something classic and unhurried.
 The place felt lived-in.
 Safe.

 A local couple sat at the near side of the bar, quietly sharing a moment together.
 Three middle-aged men sat at the other end of the bar watching golf on the TV behind the bar.
 At the back of the bar, four frat bros were playing pool and cracking jokes.